NGWPC/ngencerf-server/README.md

 $ s3fs ngwpc-dev ~/s3/ngwpc-dev -o parallel_count=20 -o multireq_max=50 -o multipart_size=100 -o use_cache=/tmp/s3fs_cache
 ```

-This information shoiuld already be in local_settings.py, which defines the mount point that has just been created
+This information should already be in local_settings.py, which defines the mount point that has just been created
 ```
 HYDROFABRIC_BUCKET = 'ngwpc-dev'
 HYDROFABRIC_BUCKET_MOUNT_POINT = os.path.join(Path.home(), 's3/ngwpc-dev')
 ```
+Some of these might only be needed temporarily, until Hydrofabric returns file system urls and not S3 urls

+**Note:** There are other tools that perform the same functionally as `s3fs`,  and
+environments, such as Parallel Works
+might have other ways of implementing this functionality.
+There is nothing in the server code
+that is dependant on `s3fs`.
+All that matters is that the bucket is mounted as a file space
+and that there is agreement between NgenServer and Hydrofabric on the mount point.

 # Initial Set-up of database

-Install Postgres if not already done.
+Install Postgres if not already done so.

+The `runCerf.sh` script will handle initialization of the database the
+first time it runs and will then  `manage.py runServer` to start up the server.
+For subsequent runs, it will run `migrate` and `runServer`.

+In those cases where you need to re-initialize the data, after dropping all the tables you should
+delete the file called `.load-static`.
+If this file is missing, that tells `runCert.sh` to re-initialize the database

+## Manual Steps
+These are the steps the `runCert` is performing.
+You can skip them if you've successfully run `runCerf`.

 Ensure that you are still in the `.venv-cerf` virtual environment
 Run `manage.py migrate` to create all the tables